 You didn’t think I would leave this out did you!?
 Of course you can also sync all your Facebook, Twitter and even your YouTube accounts to Raven Tools, allowing monitoring your social activity from all of them through one tool.
 The Facebook tool allows you to post Wall messages, monitor insights, and create reports all from the user panel.
 It also allows you to monitor sentiment but you have to do this manually, which is a bit of pain.
 You have to click on a choice of 3 faces to determine whether the comment is sad, happy or to neutral to determine the sentiment dial.
 Having said that, the tools that are able to automatically monitor this sort of sentiment are much more expensive!

 Raven SEO Tools is a great tool to use, and makes getting data from lots of sources quick and easy.
-I personally like the fact that you can use one tool to retrieve so much data, particularly the social media side.
+I personally like the fact that you can use one tool to retrieve so much data, particularly the social media marketing side.
 Also incorporating some great tools into the interface such as Majestic SEO, SEOMoz and SEMrush works well.
 A great tool for anyone who takes their online marketing seriously.
 If you would like to see the pricing or have a free trial for Raven Tools follow the link.